peterblockman/well-being-service/README.md

     A marketplace for buying and selling data.
 It also includes a simple reputation system to help buyers and sellers evaluate each other's trustworthiness.
 5. [Helper.sol](https://github.com/peterblockman/well-being-service/blob/main/contracts/Helper.sol)

     It has a single function called "hash".
 The function takes a string as an input and returns the Keccak-256 hash of the string.
-It is helpful when we need to convert a string to a hash to input to the functions of the other smart contracts such as `DataExchange` on Remix.
+This function can be useful when we need to convert a string to a hash for use as input in other smart contracts, such as the `DataExchange` contract on Remix.

 ## Test
 Use [Remix](https://remix.ethereum.org/)